joshuacox/joshuacox.github.io/_posts/2016-01-29-Text-Editors-And-Code.md

  vim helloworld.py
 ```

- and write at least one script that way (hint to run it afterwards just
+ and write at least one script that way (hint: to run it afterwards just
- do `python helloworld.py`), you don't need all that GUI stuff, and can
+ do `python helloworld.py`), you don't need all that GUI stuff, and it can
  actually hinder you much like crutches must be taken away at some
  point before the person can 'run'.